true-myth/true-myth/README.md

 const value = getMeAValue('http:/www.google.com');  // missing slash
 ```

 Notice: there's no way for the caller to know that the function will throw.
-Perhaps you're very disciplined an write a good docstring for every function *and* everyone's editor shows it to them *and* they pay attention to that briefly available popover.
+Perhaps you're very disciplined and write good docstrings for every function – *and* moreover, perhaps everyone's editor shows it to them *and* they pay attention to that briefly-available popover.
 More likely, though, this exception throws at runtime and probably as a result of user-entered data – and then you're chasing down the problem through error logs.

 More, if you *do* want to account for the reality that any function anywhere in JavaScript might actually throw, you're going to write something like this: